Search engine optimisation (SEO)

 Get reports from SEO partners

 If you use an SEO agency, it should provide regular reports showing how their optimisations are working, along with any plans to improve current search engine ranking.
-It's also important that any reports include output from SEO analysis tools and from the site analytic services run by the major search engines.
-If your website is maintained externally, ensure you have access to your website statistics, so that you can monitor site performance and generate your own reports.
+It's also important that reports include output from SEO tools and the major search engines' site analytics.
+If your website is maintained externally, ensure you have access to its statistics.
+You need to monitor performance and generate reports.

 Use browser tools for quick information